cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

-If no unique value in ADa and ADb is available or if maintaining state information regarding the list of concurrently active local protocol instances for verification is impractical in a given application setting then the loopback attack may be prevented by assigning initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both roles.
+If no unique value in ADa and ADb is available or if maintaining state information regarding the list of concurrently active local protocol instances for verification is impractical in a given application setting then the loopback attack may be prevented by assigning initiator and responder role and mandating that a given party implements either the initiator or responder role for a given PRS password but not both roles with the same PRS value.

-Otherwise any party would have to be restricted to run only one single concurrent session of CPace.

-Note that the requirement on party identifiers may differ from what might be intuitively expected as information on the application service such as port-ids and role information (e.g. client or server role) should be included as part of the party identity.
+Note that the requirement on party identifiers may differ from what might be intuitively expected as information on the application service such as service identifiers, port-ids and role information (e.g. client or server role) should be included as part of the party identity.

 For instance if computers A and B allow for running a protocol with different roles (e.g. both might run several client and a server instances concurrently on different ports) then a relay attack may successfully generate protocol confusion.
 E.g. a client instance on A may be maliciously redirected